Michelle Kwan Bio And Facts

 Michelle Kwan is a retired American figure skater who is widely recognized as the most awarded athlete in her sport.
 Born July 7th, 1980 in Torrance, California, Kwan began skating at the age of five and claimed her first win just two years later.
 She began competing at the senior level at 12 and soon earned an impressive skating resume.
 She medaled in both the 1998 and 2002 Olympics but was never able to secure gold.

-She does however claim 43 championship wins, including nine US and five World Championship titles.3 Kwan ultimately left the sport in 2006 after suffering a groin injury while preparing for the Turin Olympics later that year.
+During her career, Kwan claimed 43 championship wins, including nine US and five World Championship titles.3 She ultimately left the sport in 2006 after suffering a groin injury while preparing for the Turin Olympics later that year.
 After retiring as a skater, Kwan refocused on her education and began working as both a US diplomat and advocate.

 - Birthdate: July 7, 1980 (07-07-1980)